wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \newpage

-##Division Psilophyta: the whisk ferns
+##A basal group of ferns: the whisk ferns

 The earliest known vascular plants consisted of a system of cylindrical axes.
 The cortical tissues of the above ground parts had stomata and a